spurll/expense/readme.md

 You'll need to create a `config.py` file, which specifies details such as which LDAP server to use.
 A sample configuration file can be found at `sample_config.py`.

+You will also need to sign up for an account at [Fixer.io](https://fixer.io), which handles currency conversions.
+Once you've done so, add your API key to `config.py`.

 Starting the Server
 -------------------